John Baptist Kaggwa: COVID-19 pandemic

 In June 2020, he asked the Ugandan government to consider postponing the 2021 Ugandan general election because of the COVID-19 pandemic.
 Kaggwa was concerned that with mass rallies and canvassing events replaced with virtual campaigning the electorate not be engaged.
 He feared the measures would favour incumbent candidates and proposed delaying the election by up to two years.
 At the same time Kaggwa campaigned for arcade shop-owners to be allowed to reopen, as shopping malls had been allowed to do so.

+Activism

+Kaggwa is known as one of the controversial bishops who speaks without fear or favour.
+He advocated for the freedom of Opposition leader Kiiza Besigye and compeled the Uganda government to release him from jail.
+Kaggwa often called for peacful handling of political issues.
+As a man who loved peace, Kaggwa often gave advice to politicians to uphold peace as a way to uphold the social wellbeing of Ugandans.
+He was instrumental in bringing peace between the National Resistance Movement, Democratic Party and Uganda People's congress.
+Kaggwa once threatened to go on the streets to demonstrate over poor roads in the country.
+In July 2020, Kaggwa advised government to postpone elections for the safety of Ugandans against COVID-19.

 On 17 October a prayer event held by Kaggwa for members of the Mbogo Clan at Singo was raided by police and the Ugandan military.
 Tear gas and live bullets were used to disperse attendees.
 It is believed the action was related to the expected attendance of Bobi Wine, a Mbogo member, at the event.
 Several Wine supporters had previously been arrested by the security services.
 The police later apologised to the church and to Kaggwa for using tear gas during the operation.

+Death

 Kaggwa died on 20 January 2021, of COVID-19, which he had first contracted two months prior during the COVID-19 pandemic in Uganda.
+He was laid to rest on 23 January 2021 at the Bukalasa Priest's chapel.